-- 5. Should a rebore become necessary because of wear or damage, only the manufacturer's standard or 'oversize' available piston and rings etc may be used as replacements. - 6.
-The fuel for any engine must be ordinary pump fuel and be free from any performance / power increasing additives.
-LPG is not acceptable. - 7.
-Entrants in any doubt about the legality of their engine must consult the race committee. - 8.
+- 1. Please refer to section G. - 2.
+The engine must be retained as close to its original position as possible. - 3.
+The engine orientation can be changed from vertical to horizontal, and vice versa. - 4.
 Fuel tanks must be designed specifically as a fuel tank, sourced from a recognised manufacturer and no more than 4.5 litres in capacity.
-Modified fuel tanks are not permitted. - Vacuum pumps must be removed as gravity feed is the only allowable option (however, fuel pumps may be considered on a case by case basis please contact the homologation team). - Tanks must be fitted forward of the dash/steering frame and located within the bonnet area. - Fuel tanks and filler cap fastenings must be appropriate for the application and will be subjected to random scrutineering. - Any machine considered unsafe will not be allowed to continue racing.
+'Cut and shut' fuel tanks are not permitted. - Vacuum pumps must be removed as gravity feed is the only allowable option (however, fuel pumps may be considered on a case by case basis please contact the homologation team). - Tanks must be fitted forward of the dash/steering frame and located within the bonnet area. - Fuel tanks and filler cap fastenings must be appropriate for the application and will be subjected to random scrutineering. - Any machine considered unsafe will not be allowed to continue racing.